sbslee/pypgx/docs/commands.rst

 Description
 -----------

-Create HTML report using data from Stargazer. ``gt`` is input genotype file from Stargazer.
+Create HTML report using data from Stargazer. *gt* is input genotype file from Stargazer.

 Options
 -------

--h, --help  show this help message and exit
 -o FILE     output to FILE [stdout]

 sdf2gdf